PrestaShop/docs/src/content/1.7/testing/how-to-launch-tests.md

 You can execute the entire PHPUnit testsuites using the `composer test-all` command.
 {{% /notice %}}

-## Executing the old functional test suites
+## Executing the StarterTheme test suites

 {{% notice note %}}
 Note: This suite is being phased out by the new E2E tests suite
 {{% /notice %}}

-Before executing the Selenium tests you need to install the dependencies and create a configuration file.
+Before executing the StarterTheme tests you need to install the dependencies and create a configuration file.

 1. In `tests/Selenium` folder, execute the command `npm install` (node 6+ && npm are required).
 2. Create `settings.js` from [settings.dist.js](https://github.com/PrestaShop/PrestaShop/blob/develop/tests/Selenium/settings.dist.js) file.